Overcoming Tight Constraints in Soft Happy Colouring: Introduction

-Recent theoretical analyses of SHC~\cite{ SHEKARRIZ_local_search,SHEKARRIZ2025106893}, for the graphs in the Stochastic Block Model (SBM), have established critical bounds on the proportion of happiness, $\rho$, that govern the behaviour of $\rho$-happy colourings.
+Recent theoretical analyses of SHC for the graphs in the Stochastic Block Model (SBM) in~\cite{SHEKARRIZ2025106893}, and its continuation in~\cite{SHEKARRIZ_local_search}, have established critical bounds on the proportion of happiness, $\rho$, that govern the behaviour of $\rho$-happy colourings.
 As will be formally detailed in Section~\ref{sec:Prelimin}, there exist two specific theoretical thresholds, $\mu$ (see Equation~\ref{eq:mu}) and $\tilde{\xi}$ (see Equation~\ref{eq:xi_tilde}), which dictate the structural feasibility of the problem.
-Based on these bounds, the parameter $\rho$ can be naturally classified into three distinct analytical regimes of the SHC problem for the graphs in the SBM, in increasing difficulty order: \begin{itemize} \item {\bf Mild regime:} when $0\le \rho<\mu$, \item {\bf Intermediate regime:} when $\mu\le\rho\le\tilde{\xi}$, and \item {\bf Tight regime:} when $\tilde{\xi}<\rho\le 1$. \end{itemize}
+Based on these bounds, the parameter $\rho$ can be naturally classified into three distinct analytical regimes of the SHC problem for the graphs in the SBM, in increasing difficulty order: \begin{itemize} \item {\bf Mild regime:} when $0\le \rho <\mu$, \item {\bf Intermediate regime:} when $\mu \le \rho\le \tilde{\xi}$, and \item {\bf Tight regime:} when $\tilde{\xi}<\rho\le 1$. \end{itemize}

-The approach we propose here is to combine the Cross-Entropy (CE) method~\cite{rubinstein1999cross} with a linear-time and effective tailored local search technique, namely {\sf LS}~\cite{SHEKARRIZ_local_search}, to solve the SHC problem.
-This hybrid algorithm demonstrates promising performance in finding high-quality solutions, especially for the problem instances in the tight regime.

-The CE method takes an unconventional approach to finding the best possible solution to a problem by reframing it in a probabilistic framework.
-Instead of trying to directly pinpoint the absolute maximum or minimum value, the method sets an exceptionally high target score.
-Randomly generating a solution that reaches or exceeds this challenging target is treated as a ``rare event.''
+The approach we propose here fundamentally enhances the Cross-Entropy (CE) method~\cite{rubinstein1999cross} through systematic search space reduction, tailoring a linear-time and effective tailored local search technique.
+The CE method takes an unconventional approach to finding the best possible solution to a problem by reframing it as a probability distribution learning problem.
+Instead of trying to directly pinpoint the absolute maximum value, the method sets a high target score slightly below the optimal value.
+A randomly generated solution that reaches or exceeds this challenging target is treated as a ``rare event''.
 The algorithm's primary goal then becomes estimating the likelihood of this rare event occurring.
 To achieve this, it repeatedly generates batches of random solutions, evaluates them, and identifies the top performers.
 By studying the characteristics of these elite few, the method continuously updates and refines the probability rules it uses to generate the next batch.
-Originally developed to simulate and study highly unlikely occurrences \cite{rubinstein1999cross, de2005tutorial}, this iterative process of learning from success allows the CE method to efficiently find optimal or near-optimal solutions without needing to evaluate every possibility.
+Originally developed to simulate and study highly unlikely occurrences \cite{rubinstein1999cross}, this iterative process of learning from success allows the CE method to efficiently find optimal or near-optimal solutions without needing to evaluate every possibility~\cite{de2005tutorial}.